ABPM CORONAVIRUS (COVID-19) TRAVEL GUIDANCE

 While government agencies are not yet advising restrictions to domestic travel, the ABPM joins a growing list of companies, healthcare organizations, and universities taking precautions to prevent the spread of COVID-19 and to prevent displacement of those traveling on behalf of the Board.

-ABPM has created the following travel guidance that will be in effect at least through May 31, 2020.
+ABPM has created the following travel guidance that will be in effect until further notice.
 These are subject to change based on any new information we receive and we will keep you informed as needed.

 We advise you to use your best judgement to protect yourself, your coworkers, your family, and members of the community.